Covid-19 vaccine boosters may be necessary. Here's what you need to know - KESQ

 Will booster doses or new vaccines be needed?

 “Many people may be familiar with tetanus-toxoid vaccines that are recommended every 10 years — that’s a booster dose.
-It’s reminding our immune system so that if we ever got exposed to that toxin, our immune system would remember it and respond very quickly,” Dr. William Moss, professor and executive director of the International Vaccine Access Center at Johns Hopkins University, told CNN on Friday.
+It’s reminding our immune system so that if we ever got exposed to that toxin, our immune system would remember it and respond very quickly,” Dr. William Moss, professor and executive director of the International Vaccine Access Center at Johns Hopkins Bloomberg School of Public Health, told CNN on Friday.

 In the case of Covid-19 vaccines it remains unknown for how long immune protection lasts, but vaccine developers and health officials know it may not be forever — and that emerging variants could escape immunity.